 Some features are functional as well as fun.
 For example, who hasn’t stuck a sticky note or two to the side of their monitor at some point?
 Fortunately, the digital era is no bar to this ancient practice.
 Each BBS in your dialing directory gets its own digital sticky note (pick a color!), plus another that’s shared between them all.
 Record notes, make reminders, or be naughty and jot down a password or two.
 (We won’t peek.)

 Of course, the basics are still all there.
-Traditional ANSI and PETSCII terminal emulation give you the proper BBS experience; teletype and “raw mode” provide support for special-use systems.
+Traditional ANSI, PETSCII, and ATASCII terminal emulation give you the proper BBS experience; teletype (TTY) and “raw mode” provide support for special-use systems.
 Upload and download files using the standard XMODEM, YMODEM, and ZMODEM protocols.
 Save transcripts of your calls as text or raw data logs.
-There’s even an online timer in the status line to show you how long you’ve been connected.
+There’s even a session timer in the status line to show you how long you’ve been connected.
 (Not responsible for flashbacks to long-distance bills from the 1980s.)

 A comprehensive dialing directory helps you to keep track of your favorite systems.
 You can also import up-to-date BBS lists from popular online BBS directories.
 Have multiple devices?
 Automatically sync your dialing directory and call history between them all—whether macOS, iPadOS, or iOS—via iCloud.